annikabrownog/annikabrown.github.io/index.md

 title: Home
 ---

-# Welcome

 Hi!
-I’m **Annika Brown**, a current Economics PhD student in Utrecht, the Netherlands.
+I’m **Annika Brown**, a current Economics Ph.D. student in Utrecht, the Netherlands.

-I’m passionate about equal access to opportunities, and focus my research around early childhood education.

 Check out:
 - [About Me](about)